thecodingmachine/mouf/doc/installing_mouf.md

 Requirements:
 ---------------------
-To run Mouf 2, you will need PHP 5.3.9+ running on Apache.
+To run Mouf 2, you will need PHP 5.4+ running on Apache.
 The **php_curl** and **php_openssl** extensions must be enabled, as well as the *mod_rewrite* for Apache.

 Your *memory_limit* settings in *php.ini* must be set at least to 256M.

-<div class="alert alert-info"><strong>Note:</strong> Although Mouf only requires PHP 5.3.9+, a set of
+<div class="alert alert-info"><strong>Note:</strong> Although Mouf only requires PHP 5.4+, it is
-Mouf packages (especially those related to renderers) will require PHP 5.4+, so it might be a good idea to start with the highest possible PHP version.</div>
+a good idea to start with the highest possible PHP version.</div>

 Download Mouf 2:
 --------------------------